LoFP LoFP / t1489

 container registry created or deleted from unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule.

-eventbridge rules could be deleted or disabled by a system administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment. eventbridge rules being deleted or disabled by unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule.
+deletion of a resource group may be done by a system or network administrator. verify whether the username, hostname, and/or resource name should be making changes in your environment. resource group deletions from unfamiliar users or hosts should be investigated. if known behavior is causing false positives, it can be exempted from the rule.

 kubernetes cluster being created or deleted may be performed by a system administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment.